KD Hang Tuah: Design

 The hull and machinery of the ship were based on the British Type 41 and Type 61 frigates, but modified to suit the requirements of the Ghana Navy.
 The hull was flush decked; the large quarterdeck could be used to land a helicopter but there were no facilities to operate one.
 The exhausts from the eight diesel engines were trunked into a single streamlined funnel.

 There were extra accommodation areas in the superstructure including a large dining and conference room.
 The armament and sensors were kept relatively simple to keep the cost down and for ease of maintenance.
-Mounted forward of the bridge was a Mark 19 mounting with twin QF 4 inch Mk 16 dual-purpose guns, there were four single Bofors 40 mm guns around the upper superstructure, and a Squid anti-submarine mortar mounted aft in a well.
+Mounted forward of the bridge was a Mark 19 mounting with twin QF 4 inch Mk 16 dual-purpose guns, there were four single Bofors 40 mm guns around the upper superstructure, and a Limbo anti-submarine mortar mounted aft in a well.
 Sonar Types 170 and 176 were carried as was a Plessey AWS-1 radar on the foremast and a navigational radar forward of this on a platform.

 The ship had a displacement of 2,300 tons as standard, had a maximum speed of 24 kn and a complement of 177 officers and men in Royal Navy service.

 Royal Navy service

-She was commissioned on 16 May 1973 into the Royal Navy as with the pennant number F76 and after working up was dispatched to the Far East where she was based at Singapore.
+She was commissioned on 16 May 1973 into the Royal Navy as HMS Mermaid with the pennant number F76 and after working up was dispatched to the Far East where she was based at Singapore.
 Her light armament and minimal sensor fittings made her unsuitable for a role in the European environment but could provide a useful presence in the Far East, undertaking what is now known as 'defence diplomacy' roles.
 She stood in for (the guardship for Hong Kong) at times and stood by at the end of the Vietnam War in case British nationals had to be evacuated from Saigon.